jorgeRafaelSJ/Sass-Documentation-and-Style-Guide/README.md

   .errorBody {}

   /* What form/logo?
 What does this selector affect?
-  Unless this is the ONLY header in the entire application, be specific. */
+  Unless this is the ONLY form/logo/errorBody in the entire application, be specific. */

   //better
   #registration-form {}